-The involvement of the Company Control Functions Compliance and Chief Risk Officer2 assures full compliance of compensation policies and processes: guaranteeing the coherence with the Risk Appetite Framework, in line with sectorial regulations.
+The involvement of the Company Control Functions Compliance and Chief Risk Officer3 (CRO from now on) assures full compliance of compensation policies and processes, guaranteeing the coherence with the Risk Appetite Framework, in line with sectorial regulations.

 2. Continuous monitoring of market trends and practices (Benchmark)